 The following components should be covered in discussion:

 Cite the main scientific publications on which your work is based.
 Cite only items that you have read.
 Do not inflate the manuscript with too many references.
-Avoid excessive self?citations.
+Avoid excessive self? citations.
 Avoid excessive citations of publications from the same region.
 Check each reference against the original source (authors name, volume, issue, year, Digital Object Identification (DOI) Number).
 DOI Number information can be provided (if available).
-It is suggested to use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Use other published articles in the same journal as models.
-The minimum number of references for research article should be 20 references, and for review article minimum 50 references.
+It is suggested to use Reference Manager Applications like EndNote, Zotero, etc. Use other published articles in the same journal as models.
+The minimum number of references for research article and case report should be 20 references, and for review article minimum 50 references.

 Citation within body text of article to reference(s) must follow the numbering system.
 References must be presented sequentially and sorted to start from first cited reference.